Isabella-Tsui/StockMarketApp/README.md

 ## Current Functionalities

-:✔: Displays the most current finanical data of a given stock :✔:Displays the most current company data of a given stock :✔: Visualize 2 months of worth of stock data through charts :✔: Add and remove watch lists
+- :✔: Display the most current finanical data of a given stock
+- :✔: Display the most current company data of a given stock
+- :✔: Visualize 2 months of worth of stock data through charts
+- :✔: Add and remove watch lists
-:✔: Add and remove stocks from watch lists
+- :✔: Add and remove stocks from watch lists

 ## Future Improvements